-Be a responsible bait digger
+✓ Be a responsible bait digger

 - Do not take more worms than you can use. - Take limited numbers of lugworm and do not take green spawning worms or king rag.
-These are the future supply of bait! - The ragworm population is more vulnerable to exploitation than lugworm - be careful to leave plenty of adult worms to enable them to recover or consider buying ragworm. - Protect wildlife and marine heritage by avoiding disturbance - Approach the estuary using established paths. - Keep your distance from groups of birds. - Walk around saltmarsh and reefs of Sabellaria (honeycomb tubeworm). - Report any suspected discovery of archaeological material to your local Finds Liaison Officer: https://finds.org.uk/contacts. - Backfill holes to maintain the intertidal habitat and for safety of others - Take all of your litter home and recycle or dispose of it responsibly
+These are the future supply of bait! - The ragworm population is more vulnerable to exploitation than lugworm - be careful to leave plenty of adult worms to enable them to recover or consider buying ragworm.

+- Approach the estuary using established paths. - Keep your distance from groups of birds. - Walk around saltmarsh and reefs of Sabellaria (honeycomb tubeworm). - Report any suspected discovery of archaeological material to your local Finds Liaison Officer: https://finds.org.uk/contacts.

+Backfill holes to maintain the intertidal habitat and for safety of others

+Take all of your litter home and recycle or dispose of it responsibly